How do I import orders from a spreadsheet (.CSV)?

 To see more locations, click the arrow next to the Where pop-up menu.

-If you need a fresh template, download this sample spreadsheet as a starting template for creating your orders list and exporting the needed .CSV file as per above.
+If you need a fresh template, download our sample spreadsheet template (available as an .XLSX template or a .CSV template) as a starting point for creating your orders list and exporting the needed .CSV file as per above.

 Once you are ready, from the Address book, click on the "Import history" tab, then click the "Import new CSV" button: